mattacular/rax/README.md

 	- would require special config
 * Beacon API (registration based, emitters and responders - eg Drupal hooks or Wordpress actions) - gui for arranging response order after
 * Extensibility
-	- Themes (1 or more templates in unison)
+	- Themes (defined by 1 or more templates)
 		+ all themes fallback on the core theme, which has bootstrap (so bootstrap is available in all themes, can be overwritten)
 		+ pushes users to adopt responsive design practices
 		+ also supports device-specific themes
 		+ can be as simple as Wordpress, or as complicated as Drupal, falls back down onto core defaults when necessary
+		+ child themes?
 	- RAX Modules
 		? modules can be as simple as providing a content-type through the Models API, or as advanced as the author likes (can essentially use Rax as a framework like you can with Drupal to make any kind of site you want)
 		* adopt the GameFlash module pattern